HyperQB/HyperRUSTY/README.md

 ### "Detailed instructions for smoke test"
 > "Detailed instruction for an early smoke test review that allows reviewers to: (1) verify that the artifact can properly run; and (2) perform a short evaluation of the artifact before the full evaluation and detect any difficulties (see Rebuttal)"

-We prepare several easy-to-use shell script for smoke test.
-The purpose is to have the reviewers quickly test each scripts that aims at reproducing the empirical results in out paper.
+We prepare several easy-to-use shell scripts for a smoke test.
+The purpose is to have the reviewers quickly test each script that aims at reproducing the empirical results in our paper.
 We write one script per table:
 1) `run_hltl_1.sh`      : Reproducing Table 4 "HyperLTL benchmarks from citation 22"

 First, ensure that all light cases with SMT run smoothly: